 WHY WAS SWIMMING SINGLED OUT?

 A key problem is that the term "swimming" is used loosely.
-Often anyone submerged in water is called a swimmer, even though they may have never swum in open water before, or may not know how to swim.
+Often anyone in water is called a swimmer (particularity by some reporters), even though they may have never swum in open water before, or may not know how to swim.

 In the first weekend after water activities were "allowed" (16th - 17th May in England) there were 194 rescues reported by HM Coastguard, none of which involved swimmers: